minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 MinnesotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MinnesotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Do You Do if You Are On Trial For a Crime in Minnesota?
+What Do You Do If You Are On Trial For a Crime in Minnesota?

 When an individual is charged with a criminal offense in Minnesota, the case is tried following the state’s criminal justice process.
 Usually, a case begins with the initial court appearance where the defendant is informed of the criminal charges and their constitutional right to a trial.
-The state (plaintiff) is responsible for proving that the defendant committed the said crime beyond a reasonable doubt, which is the evidentiary standard.
+The state (plaintiff) is generally responsible for proving that the defendant committed the crime beyond a reasonable doubt, which is the evidentiary standard.

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy, and validity may not be guaranteed.

 What Percentage of Criminal Cases Go to Trial in Minnesota?